 - Increase the number of students entering postsecondary studies and careers in science, technology, engineering, and mathematics

 - Facilitate the promotion of quality school leadership that supports school redesign efforts, quality teacher recruitment and improved teacher preparation

-- T-STEM Academies – Designated by the Texas Education Agency, these Academies serve as demonstration schools and learning labs which develop innovative methods to improve science and math instruction.
+- T-STEM Academies – Designated by the Texas Education Agency, these Academies serve as demonstration schools and learning labs, which develop innovative methods to improve science and math instruction.

 - T-STEM Network – The network serves as a conduit between T-STEM Academies and T-STEM Centers.
-It offers professional development, exemplar profiles and other STEM education resources.
+It offers professional development, exemplary profiles and other STEM education resources.
 The T-STEM initiative is connected with a national STEM network.